How important is your domain for online marketing?

 Consider the keywords in your domain name.
 The value of having keywords related to your business in your domain has changed over time.
 It used to be that Google used the keywords in the domain as a clue to the site’s topic and gave a boost to domain names that matched queries.

 Google has changed its algorithm because people tried to take advantage of this.
 Still, it seems that Google gives some credence to a domain’s words.
 If nothing else, when people refer to your business online, they will likely link to it by its name, which might give a signal to Google about what the site is about.
+This is especially handy if you want to expand the click-through rate of your eCommerce website or business page.

 And even if Google gives less weight to the keywords in a domain these days, there are still lots of examples of sites quickly ranking for search queries that exactly match their domain.
 This is particularly the case with left-right combinations in new top level domains.